Photography is all about capturing stories in still frames. It is the art of converting moments into memories.

 Here are a few tips that will make the process easier:

 - Consider your audience.
 Understand what your potential customers would like to see.
 More importantly, what message do you want your portfolio to communicate?
-Organize things accordingly.
+You can’t start a photography business without clients, so make sure you’re meeting customer expectations.

 - Have multiple formats.
 While the printed format is a great way of showcasing your portfolio, you should also have a website.

-An extensive portfolio will not only serve as a marketing tool, but also help you evaluate your work.
+An extensive portfolio will not only serve as the basis of your marketing strategy but also help you evaluate your work.

 Take time to reflect back on your work.
 It will help you get better at what you do best.
 Also, don’t forget to update your portfolio as your skillset improves.